ab-emptycup/ab-emptycup.github.io/devlog/dec23-reboot.md

 title: December'23 -  Reboot
 ---

+### December 26

+Fixed a couple of issues:
+- Missing preview images for modular design.
+- Missing blobs in the fitting storage.

+Modified yesterday's script to not break when a particular model errors out.
+Spent some time debugging an deserialization issue with some of the assets on Azure: `This pipeline didn't have the RawDeserializer policy; can't deserialize`.
+Wasted a lot of time on debugging without much progress due to continuous interruptions.
+After a while, decided to put this on hold as this is not a big priority.
+This is not a blocker issue.
+Just improves cleanliness of the system and can even be addressed later.
+Priority right now is getting the product organised for product reviews and ofcourse, mentoring.

+Spent some time writing up a couple of issues on tracker.
+Canvas session recording may have finally been solved.
+Spent some time exploring the two alternatives available in the market Smartlook and Highlight.
+Hightlight seems more interesting.
+Either way, it should definitely help get off to a start with canvas enabled session recordings for streamlining user onboarding.

+Rest of the day spent on a couple of calls.
+The first was a mentoring call.
+During the call I figured that it would be very helpful for the team if create overview diagrams explaining the system at a highlevel giving a birds eye view of the dependencies, the control flow and abstraction heirarchies.

+The second was long call to discuss marketing strategy.

 ### December 25

 Cleaned up the code, committed, rebased on master, merged into master, removed the working branch and pushed.